-- enroll in ESL 100, English for Non-native Speakers, and ESL 001, English as a Second Language tutoring, to provide English language support; - The student may, on the recommendation of the academic advisor, be required to audit classes to support English studies.
+- enroll in ESL 100, English for Non-native Speakers, and ESL 001, English as a Second Language tutoring, to provide English language support; - the student may, on the recommendation of the academic advisor, be required to audit classes to support English studies.

-At the conclusion of the first semester, on the recommendation of the ESL instructors, the student may officially apply to move to the BM.
+At the conclusion of the first semester, on the recommendation of the ESL instructor, the student may officially apply to move to the BM.

-In the second semester, if the student is approved to apply for the BM, the student will be required to:
+In the second semester, if the student is approved to apply for the BM, the student will be required to continue enrollment in ESL 100.